Legend0300/portfolio/README.md

 - `/contact` - Contact

 ## Navigation
-Describe the navigation links and their functionality in the application.

 - **Home:** Link to the landing page.
 - **Skills:** Link to the Skills page.